PierreGode/Linux-Active-Directory-join-script/README.md

 Complete steps

-1. remember to set a hostname on the client or server, the AD will set computer object itself named after the hostname of the machine = "linuxcomputer" as example
+1. remember to set a hostname on the client or server, the AD will set computer object itself named after the hostname of the machine = "linuxcomputer" as example in this script there is a magic word added for groups in AD and it is sudoers, allways sudoers after hostname, like linuxcomputersudoers
 2. At this point you have 2 options. you already have a Group i AD example:"ADMINS" here you have your users with sudo rights. then you need to edit /etc/sudoers.d/sudoers and add   %ADMINS ALL(ALL:ALL) ALL if you want to give this group sudo rights. and also /etc/ssh/login.allow if you have selected this option for security.